j-d-b/kcus.org/README.md

   "bioHTML": "<p>Mr. Brady is a Software Developer at KCUS</p>" }
 ```

+## Todo
+I took the image files for the projects from the old site, and they're all fairly terrible quality.
+The dimensions are also not standard.
+I spent some time doing a bit of bulk removal, some files were randomly huge but awful quality.
+This all needs to be redone and the sizes optimized.

 ## About KCUS, Inc.
 > Kanaan Consulting US, Inc. is a Cambridge-based engineering company that offers comprehensive engineering and consulting services with a focus on multimodal transportation.